bw05025/TUG-EDGCN/README.md

 * Training details can be found at ```train.py```.

 ## Introduction to Jitter and Shift score
-Due to the page limit of the ICASSP conference, we provide more details of the two new metrics in the paper here.
+Due to the page limit of the ICASSP conference, in this page we provide more details of the two new metrics introduced the paper.